What Are My Rights If I Am Pregnant at Work?

 Addressing Discrimination at Work

-Common forms of pregnancy-related discrimination and harassment in the workplace include involuntary transfers, demotions, sudden negative performance reviews, unreasonable refusals of accommodations.
+Common forms of pregnancy-related discrimination and harassment in the workplace include involuntary transfers, demotions, sudden negative performance reviews, and unreasonable refusals of accommodations.

 Discrimination laws protect against these types of behaviors.
-The first step is to contact your human resources department and review your company’s policies for maternity leave, sick leave, and related matters.
+The first step is to contact your human resources department and review your company’s employment policies for maternity leave, sick leave, and related matters.
 If this does not resolve your issue, there are additional steps you can take:

 It’s critical to know your rights.
 An experienced employment lawyer in your area can provide legal advice about your next steps to address your employment law issue, including pregnancy-related discrimination.
 Many law offices offer free case evaluations to explain your legal options.
 Get help today.